What are the differences between Hydraulic System and Pneumatic System?

 1. Working Medium

-Hydraulic systems use hydtraulic fluid as the working medium, which is stored in a closed hydraulic oil tank.
+Hydraulic systems use hydraulic fluid as the working medium, which is stored in a closed hydraulic oil tank.
 Pneumatic systems use air as the working medium (inert gas is used in only a few cases).
 The air for pneumatic systems is drawn from the atmosphere by an air compressor and stored in a storage tank.
 Since atmospheric air contains dirt, water vapor and other contaminants, pneumatic systems need to be equipped with filters and air dryers to keep the compressed air clean and dry, thus improving the reliability and service life of pneumatic components and pneumatic systems.
-Since the air has low viscosity and weak lubrication, it needs to be equipped with a separate lubrication device. hydtraulic fluid is always circulated in the hydraulic system, so no filtering device is required.
-When the hydtraulic fluid stops flowing, the slightest movement of the load releases the pressure on the load, while the pneumatic system needs to release the pressure on the load by discharging compressed air.
+Since the air has low viscosity and weak lubrication, it needs to be equipped with a separate lubrication device. hydraulic fluid is always circulated in the hydraulic system, so no filtering device is required.
+When the hydraulic fluid stops flowing, the slightest movement of the load releases the pressure on the load, while the pneumatic system needs to release the pressure on the load by discharging compressed air.
 And because hydraulic fluid is viscous and highly lubricious, there is no need for any lubrication device.
 Hydraulic fluid also has a cooling function.

 2. Working Efficiency

 - Hydraulic systems have higher energy transfer efficiency than pneumatic systems.